Free VMware 3V0-22.21 Exam Actual Questions & Explanations

 What topics carry the most weight on the 3V0-22.21 exam?

-Planning and Designing, Installing, Configuring, and Setup, and Troubleshooting and Repairing typically account for a significant portion of the exam.
-These domains directly reflect the advanced responsibilities of a deployment architect.
-However, all seven topic areas are tested, so balanced preparation across all domains is essential.
+Planning, Designing, and Installing/Configuring typically account for the largest portion of questions, as these domains directly reflect job responsibilities for advanced deployment professionals.
+However, all seven topic areas are tested, so balanced preparation across all domains is important.
+Review the official exam blueprint to confirm current weighting.

-How do the seven topic areas connect in real vSphere projects?
+How do the exam topics connect in real deployment projects?

 Question No. 1